 Goal success rate Evaluates whether the conversation successfully achieved the user's goal

-Tool selection accuracy Evaluates whether the agent selected the appropriate tool for the task
+Tool selection accuracy Evaluates whether the agent selected the appropriate tools for the task

 CleanShot 2026-01-26 at 14.58.49@2x

-From the Select evaluators section in the console, check these three options and save the settings, and you're good to go!
+From the Select evaluators section in the console, just check the above three metrics and save the settings!

-Once the configuration is complete, let's ask the AI agent some questions.
+Once the settings are complete, let's ask the AI agent some questions.

-You can test it from the Agent Sandbox in the console.
+You can test from the Agent sandbox in the console.

 CleanShot 2026-01-26 at 15.08.44@2x

-I asked questions that would likely be answered correctly and incorrectly:
+I tried asking questions that are likely to be answered correctly and some that are likely to be incorrect.

-Question 1: Tell me about an affordable and recommended supermarket
+Question 1: Tell me about affordable recommended supermarkets

 Question 2: Tell me about Costco

-Question 1 can be answered because the information is in the knowledge base, but Question 2 about Costco should not be answerable since that information is not in the knowledge base.
+Question 1 can be answered because there's information in the knowledge base, but Question 2 about Costco shouldn't be answerable since that information isn't in the knowledge base.

 CleanShot 2026-01-24 at 22.50.33@2x

-It's properly recommending supermarkets based on the knowledge base.
+It's properly giving me recommended supermarkets based on the knowledge.

-Looking at the actual response to Question 2, the Costco question was met with "I apologize, but I couldn't find any information about Costco in the search results."
-As expected, it couldn't answer.
+Looking at the actual response to Question 2, the Costco question received a response like "I'm sorry, no information about Costco was found in the search results."
+It couldn't answer as expected.

 CleanShot 2026-01-26 at 15.10.26@2x